kylejones200/psis_4700_applied_ai/webslides/weekdetail_Ethics-and-Bias-in-AI.md

 ## Human Oversight

-AI should assist, not decide alone.
+AI should assist, not decide alone
 Keep humans in the loop for sensitive or irreversible outcomes

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.